activescott/gpu-agent/README.md

   - [+] feat: ensure affiliate links are used: See [Header for affiliate information](https://developers.ebay.com/api-docs/buy/static/api-browse.html#affiliate-header)

-- [ ] feat: remove all "for parts not working" listings
 - [ ] feat: can filter by attributes and attribute pills

 - [ ] fix: add lot size attribute and metrics support items that have multiple items (update $/perf specs) e.g. "**_ LOT OF 10 GPU's_** NVIDIA RTX A5000 24GB GDDR6"